Last updated: March 15, 2023

 Does an LLC Have Classes of Stock?

 An LLC does not have classes of stock.
-However, it can have membership units LLC owners treat similarly to stocks, depending on the operating agreement.
+However, it can have membership units LLC owners treat similarly to stocks.

 What Is the Maximum Number of Members in an LLC?

-There is no maximum number of members in an LLC, but some states have limitations on how many members an LLC can have.
+There is no maximum number of members in an LLC, but some states have limitations.
 For example, California allows an LLC to have up to 100 LLC members, while New York allows an LLC to have up to 20 members.

 What Is the Proper Title for the Owner of an LLC?